brodieaustin/avalon-novel/index.markdown

  Another figure rushed into the tent.
 The two guards struck defensive poses, but a firm voice instructed, "Stand down, men.
 The threat is clear, for now."

- "Captain, please tell me that evertyhing is alright out there."
+ "Captain, please tell me that everything is alright out there."

  "I apologize your majesty, our camp was overrun by a crowd of travelers.
 There were words exchanged, and one of them injured, after a fight with one of the guards."